argonne-lcf/user-guides/docs/polaris/visualization/paraview-manual-launch.md

 Lmod is automatically replacing "nvhpc/21.9" with "gcc/11.2.0".

 ----------------------------------------------------------------------------------
-     Paraview v5.11.0 successfully loaded
+     ParaView v5.11.0 successfully loaded
 ----------------------------------------------------------------------------------

 Due to MODULEPATH changes, the following have been reloaded:
   1) cray-mpich/8.1.16
 ```

-and launch the Paraview server with
+and launch the ParaView server with

 ```
 srizzi@x3005c0s7b0n0:~> mpirun -n 8 pvserver --server-port=8000